 It is flawed to compare data from a currently unfolding outbreak to previous infectious diseases that have either effectively been eradicated or had the outbreak confined to a specific region.

 Let's take Ebola, for example.
 There have been a number of outbreaks since the virus was first detected in 1976, according to the World Health Organization.
 The epidemics have been confined largely to the African countries, though there have been cases reported in other places.

-"The average EVD (Ebola Virus Disease) fatality rate is roughly 50 percent," the WHO reported.
-"Case fatality rate have varied from 25% to 90% in past outbreaks."
+"The average EVD (Ebola Virus Disease) case fatality rate is around 50" the WHO reported.
+"Case fatality rates have varied from 25% to 90% in past outbreaks."

 The most recent Ebola outbreak, between 2014-2016, ended with a total of 28,600 cases and 11,325 deaths, the US Centers for Disease Control and Prevention reported.

 With H5N1, known as avian influenza or "bird flu," the first cases date back to 1996, according to the National Institutes of Health.

 In 2003, H5N1 re-appeared in east and southeast Asia, including Korea, Vietnam, Hong Kong, Japan and Thailand, the NIH reported.
 At that time, it had a high mortality rate of 60%, according to NIH.
 Between 2005 and 2012, cases continued to be reported globally.
 The CDC also reported a case in 2014 in the United States.